pubstack/site-content/_about/2017-05-14-categories-en.md

 of them should be classified within each of the following categories shown on this page.

 {: .text-main-1}
 ## PRO competition, rounds of double eliminations

-In this competition a total of 16 pilots will participate, 12 professional pilots and the 4 best pilots in the OPEN category.
+In this competition a total of 16 pilots will participate, 12 professional pilots and the best 4 pilots in the OPEN category.

 The competition will be held under the modality "Compass Draw Tournament" or double elimination tournament.

+The 12 pilots selected for the PRO competition will receive a unique 500 Eur reimbursement for travel expenses.

 Each round will last 6 laps of the course.
 For each group of 4 pilots, the first two pilots, to reach the finish line and finish the 6 laps in the shortest possible time, will pass to